mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 ![T-Accounting: DSJ complete example](./pics/t_accounts_dsj_example.png)

-Accounting is done in practice using a journal: **journal entries** are done for ach transaction, consisting each entry with 2 or more changes in the debit/credit of 2 or more accounts.
+Accounting is done in practice using a journal: **journal entries** are done for each transaction, consisting each entry of 2 or more changes in the debit/credit of 2 or more accounts.
 The software takes each entry and creates the T-accounts from those entries automatically.
 Thus: **accounting is simplified to doing correct journal entries, the rest is automatic**.

 ![Journal entries](./pics/accounting_jorunal_entries.png)

-#### Transalation
+##### My Notes

+- CFO is related to the cash due to the real business
+- CFI is related to any investments we do to carry out our business: equipment & Co.
+- CFO is related to the loans & Co. we receive or need to repay

+Thus, a start-up, in ints first years is expected to have

+CFO < 0, CFI < 0, CFO > 0

+In this manner, we can interpret in which stage a company is (re-starting, consolidated, expanding, etc.), depending on their CF groups.

+##### Translation

 - Cash flow statement = estado de flujos de efectivo
 - Cash from financing activities = efectivo de actividades de financiación